AryD05/Translator/README.md

 # Translator
 LTL Logical equivalence generator and filter - inc. website and command line interface.
-Designed for use in a GR(1) context, but applications more generally too.
+Designed for use in a GR(1) context in Spectra, but applications more generally too.